collective/collective.printview/README.rst

 ============

-Every now and then users ask if they could somehow get a view which displays all the documents from certain folder structure at one page *Collective.printview* is an answer to this request.
+Every now and then users ask if they could somehow get a view which displays all the documents from certain folder structure at one page. *Collective.printview* is an answer to this request.

 *Collective.printview* brings you @@printview view that you can call from every